Deerfield Management Company, - GuruFocus.com

 Deerfield Management Company, L.P.
-(Series C), a renowned investment firm, recently made a significant addition to its portfolio.
-The firm acquired a substantial stake in DA32 Life Science Tech Acquisition Corp, a blank check company.
+(Series C) , a renowned investment firm, recently made a significant addition to its portfolio.
+The firm acquired a substantial stake in DA32 Life Science Tech Acquisition Corp (DALS, Financial), a blank check company.
 This article provides an in-depth analysis of the transaction, the profiles of the guru and the traded company, and the potential implications of this acquisition.

 Details of the Transaction